unrealapex/dotfiles/README.md

 ### 👨‍💻 Usage
 My dotfiles are managed using Git and GNU Stow.
 I use Git to manage version history and Stow to symlink the folders in this repository to their locations on system.
-Most of my packages are installed using Pacman.
+My packages are installed using Pacman.

 ### 💿 Install
 My dotfiles can be installed with this one liner: